PitCoder/DistributedDataBases/README.md

 ### Mueblerias Quetzal
 <p align="justify">
-This system has been developed for a simulated company named **Mueblerías Quetzal S.A. de C.V.** with the purpose of develope an application which supports inventory control, retail, user registration.
+This system has been developed for a simulated company named **Mueblerías Quetzal S.A. de C.V.** with the purpose of create an application which supports inventory control, retail, user registration.
 Providing to the company a fast and efficient tool and help it to get into e-commerce.
 </p>

 #### Development Tools and Features